 In this simulation, press one of the buttons labelled "Drop" to drop a batch of needles on the parallel lines.
 The measurements and calculations will be completed for you and displayed below the illustration.
 Each batch of needles you drop will add to the total number of needles measured, allowing you to approximate pi more precisely with each drop.
 The illustration will show the most recent batch of needles dropped.

-Further down, you can also change the length of the needles dropped or restart the experiment from the beginning.
-Note that if you change the needle length, the experiment will automatically reset itself the next time you drop needles, because all the needles need to be the same length for the calculations to work.
+Further down, you can also change the scale of the needles dropped or restart the experiment from the beginning.
+Note that if you change the needle scale, the experiment will automatically reset itself the next time you drop needles, because all the needles need to be the same size and shape for the calculations to work.